 Counselling is done in small teams of 15-20 students and 1-2 mentors each.
 This team group is apart from the class group.
 This team mentoring is more on a personal level, where the team mentors understand the background of the candidates, support and assist them to give their best in the exams.
 The team mentor also corrects the mocks written by the team members and advise on the strategy to be followed.
 That such personal mentoring is done by the working civil servants themselves, we believe is our strength.

 We expect the students to study the syllabus, as per the agreed schedule, and come prepared to ask doubts, get clarifications and insights.
 The mutual discussions among the students, and insights from the mentors will clear any possible doubt any student may have.

 Once we complete the schedule, thus the RAG syllabus, then we move on to mocks.
 Here, we make every student create mock question papers, and then solve them, interchanging the mock question papers.
-On an average, each student is made to answer 20 mocks before the exams.
+On an average, each student is made to create/answer 20 mocks before the exams.
 This helps the student to gain immense confidence.

 We believe the following qualities make for an ideal civil servant:

 2. Unbiased, balanced mind-set.

 3. Alertness and knowledge, leading to quick grasp of new concepts.

 4. Objectivity, coupled with discipline.